FREE TRAINING, THURSDAY 17TH AUGUST, 12PM AEST

 List building is also important if your business plan for your ecommerce store is to sell it one day.
 A buyer is going to ask you, how big is your database and how many people have subscribed?
 Because that list ultimately means clients.
 And ultimately, the size of your list will definitely determine how much you can ask for your business.

 In this day and age it is not as easy as it once was to get email addresses.
 Why is that?
 We know, whenever we give out our email address, even if it’s for a free raffle or a free guide, whatever it might be, we know we are going to receive marketing emails.
-So here are some key ways to build that list and then capitalise on it.
+So here are some key ways to list building and then capitalise on it.

 Spin the wheel is a type of gamification app that pops up on your website.
 As the name suggests, it’s a wheel that comes up and users pop their email address in, then spin and have the chance to win certain bonuses which encourages them to make a purchase with you.